BentoumiTech/denox/README.md

 ## Overview

-DenoX is a script runner and workspace wrapper for Deno
+DenoX is a cross platform script runner and workspace wrapper for Deno

 Using DenoX, you can set up your workspace scripts permissions and options in declarative code.